 Can You Prevent Mental Illness?

 Thanks to increased awareness, there are more people who are beginning to understand mental illnesses and know the warning signs.
 These are both crucial elements to getting people the help they need.
-One way that awareness is being increased is by wearing a colored wristband; a lime green wristband is usually the color to promote mental health awareness.
+One way that awareness is being increased is by wearing a colored wristband; for example, a green wristband is usually the color used to promote mental health awareness and support.
 While you can't prevent a mental illness in the same way that you can prevent a disease, if you can intervene early to get a person with a mental illness the support and treatment that they need, it increases the odds that they will successfully manage their symptoms and minimize the risk of dangerous behaviors or suicide.
 Self-care is especially important for those with a mental illness, include getting adequate sleep, saying no to drugs and alcohol, and keeping up with their prescribed treatment regimen.

 How Mental Illness Can Be Treated

 If one is diagnosed with a mental illness, there are usually many treatment options available.
 Psychotherapy and prescription drugs are the more traditional approaches to treating a mental illness.
 Some alternative types of treatment have also been successful.
 Some of these alternative approaches include dietary changes, stress-reduction techniques, or brain stimulation treatments.
 The good news is that there are effective forms of treatment for nearly every kind of mental illness.